b06901089/PollyLab2021FALL/README.md

 AttributeError: module 'cv2' has no attribute 'xfeatures2d'
 ```

 This means your openCV is possible too new, you have to downgrade the version.
 However, many many old versions are Yanked already.
 You will have to try different versions.
-Not Recommended though, i will recommend you find other methods to do feature detection.
+Not Recommended though, I will recommend you find other methods to do feature detection.
+You can see /canny/img/feature_detector_example1 and /canny/img/feature_detector_example2 if you are curious about the results.

 command usage:
 ```